 Sphere’s CFO resigns, company stock falls

-Sphere Entertainment’s executive vice president, chief financial officer and treasurer is leaving the company.
+Sphere Entertainment Co. shares fell on Tuesday on news that the company’s executive vice president, chief financial officer and treasurer, David Byrnes, is leaving the company.

 Shares of Sphere Entertainment Co. on Tuesday fell 2.8 percent from Monday’s closing price on news that the company’s executive vice president, chief financial officer and treasurer, David Byrnes, is leaving the company.